Updated: Aug 11

-I think some of the same things are still, it's still relevant, right?
-Like, having a structure, like, you know, just like even in the, in the virtual space, it's a school without walls.
+I think some of the same things are.
+Still, it's still relevant, right?
+Like, having a structure, like, you know, just like even in the virtual space, it's a school without walls.

-I think that even more, I think the relational piece is even more important now.
+I think that even more, I think the relational piece is even more critical now.
 Right?

-Just bring your full, authentic self to this thing because you know, kids can't learn if they don't feel safe.
+Bring your whole, authentic self to this thing because kids can't learn if they don't feel safe.